 Security also comprises of physical security of the data warehouse.
 Data must be secured from loss, damage and enough redundancy and backup measures must be in place.

-To provide ease of data consumption, graphical views is what preferred by most of the organizations.
-For performance, developers must ensure that platform supports and are optimized to cater end-user needs.
+To provide ease of data consumption, graphical views are preferred by most of the organizations.
+For performance, developers must ensure that platform supports and are optimized to cater to end-user needs.

 There must be an option for the user to drill down and roll up to get more detailed views as well as a view of the overall health of the organization.

-There is a number of tools which can be integrated with the existing data warehouse to get all such capabilities while certain specific and customized views will need a manual development.
+There is a number of tools that can be integrated with the existing data warehouse to get all such capabilities while certain specific and customized views will need manual development.

 real-time reporting on top of Redshift.